itsbio/gamepot-docs/en/gamepot_dashboard.md

 **Q. What kind of features does the dashboard provide?**

-It provides statistical data regarding user access and payment, and works with NAVER CLOUD PLATFORM’s other services to enable you to control various features including Push, SMS, and log analysis.
+It provides statistical data regarding member access and payment, and works with NAVER CLOUD PLATFORM’s other services to enable you to control various features including Push, SMS, and log analysis.
 It also provides operation features required for games, such as coupons and updates, allowing you to manage games more effectively.

 ## Get started with GAMEPOT dashboard